Analog-Digital Quantum Computing with Quantum Annealing Processors: Experimental Results

 In a system of two coupled target qubits with $\delta\Delta_i=0$, the effective Hamiltonian is (recall Eq. \eqref{eq:H_eff})

 This Hamiltonian drives a spin exchange between the two qubits.
-Fig.~\ref{fig:3} shows that we can see this behavior in both the X and Z bases of the two qubits.
+Fig.~\ref{fig:3} shows that we can see this behavior in both the $\sigma^x$ and $\sigma^z$ bases of the two qubits.
 As in the single-qubit case, we can derive analytical expressions for the evolution under $H_\text{2Q}$ assuming independent noise on each qubit with identical relaxation and dephasing timescales $T_1$ and $T_\varphi$~\cite{SM}.
 A fit of the data to the analytical solutions gives excellent agreement, showing that in this weak-coupling regime the measurements are well described by independent single-qubit operators despite the always-on coupling.
 The median extracted dephasing time $T_\varphi = \SI{37}{ns}$ is much longer than the value extracted from the single-qubit data fit to \eqref{eq:bloch_angles}, showing that the latter was limited by inhomogeneous broadening of $\Delta$.
-The two-qubit evolution is less sensitive to the inhomogeneous broadening seen for single qubits, but will still be limited by a combination of slow fluctuations of $\mathcal{J}$ and $\Delta$.
+The two-qubit evolution is less sensitive to the inhomogeneous broadening seen for single-qubit systems but will still be limited by a combination of slow fluctuations of $\mathcal{J}$ and $\Delta$.
 Therefore, $T_\varphi = \SI{37}{ns}$ only gives a lower bound on the actual dephasing timescale per shot, which would limit coherent evolution of multi-qubit systems.
+Notably, experiments on real materials containing single and two-qubit subsystems reveal a similar enhancement of coherence for qubit pairs relative to single qubits \cite{Beckert24}.

 We can now extend our analog-digital protocol to study evolution under a many-body Hamiltonian.
-First, we embed a 56-qubit, periodic 1D chain of target qubits, each with a dedicated source and detector qubit on the 1178-qubit processor, with all the qubits at $\Delta=\SI{2.0}{GHz}$, $\{\delta\Delta_i = 0\}$, and nearest-neighbor coupling $\mathcal{J} = \SI{-0.60}{GHz}$.
+First, we embed a 56-qubit, periodic 1D chain of target qubits, each with a dedicated source and detector qubit on the 1178-qubit processor, with all qubits set to $\Delta/h=\SI{2.0}{GHz}$, $\delta\Delta_i = 0$, and nearest-neighbor coupling $\mathcal{J}/h = \SI{-0.60}{GHz}$.
 We prepare a single qubit in the chain in the $\ket +$ state and observe the system's time evolution in the $\sigma^x$ basis.
-Fig.~\ref{fig:4}a shows the coherent propagation of the excitation around the chain, and the resulting interference pattern as the propagating fronts pass through each other on the opposite side of the ring.
-This system can be mapped to a non-interacting spinless fermionic model with the Jordan–Wigner transformation \cite{jordan1928paulische, Mbengquantum2024, Dziamaraga-exact-solution}.
-For an open chain, the eigenvalues of the corresponding Bogoliubov–de Gennes Hamiltonian are
+Fig.~\ref{fig:4}a shows the coherent propagation of the excitation around the closed chain, and the resulting interference pattern as the propagating fronts pass through each other on the opposite side of the ring.
+This quantity is proportional to the ground-state retarded Green's function $G_{xx}^R(x,t)$, whose two-dimensional Fourier transform yields the dispersion relation (see Supplementary Material).